 What this means is that she’s at every shoot-around and practice to help with media availability.
-Also, I assist with game notes, updating stats before and after games, facilitating interviews, and working game nights.
-Cool right!
+Also, she assists with game notes, updating stats before and after games, facilitating interviews, and working game nights.
+Cool right?

 You went to the University of Texas.
 Can you tell us how your education helped in your path towards a career in sport public relations?

 Yes, so I actually graduated from two programs, one degree was a bachelor of science in advertising and my minor was in sports media and the second was a bachelors of science in kinesiology in physical culture in sports.

 I’d say it helped a lot, especially with introducing media relations in sports to me, but I’d say that my internship within the athletics communications department at Texas was actually what got I am now.

 Can you give specific examples of how what you learned in school has helped you at the workplace?

 Of course, I’d say that I just got a better understanding of what an SID (sports information director) does in athletic communications and what public relations/communications professionals do on a day to day basis.

 Everything I learned from being a student assistant was essential to what I do now with the Mavs.
 All media relations roles are basically the same, the only difference was that the Mavs role was specific to basketball whereas at UT I worked with every varsity sport.

 But it’s crucial to get experience while in college, especially if you’re serious about breaking into sports PR world after college.